The Professional Songwriters

 Whitsunday Songwriter Festival and Residency Co-founder

-Karen’s musical career highlights include sharing the stage with Norah Jones, Neil Sedaka, Jon English, Christopher Cross and Cyndi Lauper, national anthem performances at major sporting events - Madison Square Garden, Fenway Park, Dodger Stadium, Giants Stadium (80,000 in the crowd) and at Suncorp Stadium in Queensland for TriNations Rugby and State of Origin events.
-Karen’s timeless, cinematic, piano-driven songs have been licensed to US network television including Passions and Dawson’s Creek and she was called “hypnotic” by Harry Connick Jnr on his talk show.
+Musical career highlights include sharing the stage with Norah Jones, Neil Sedaka, Jon English, Christopher Cross, Cyndi Lauper, national anthem performances at major sporting events - Madison Square Garden, Fenway Park, Dodger Stadium, Giants Stadium (80,000 in the crowd) and at Suncorp Stadium in Queensland for TriNations Rugby and State of Origin.